edgeofmagic/imgmatch/README.md

 as solid colors.

 Different image sets pose different challenges.
-For example, a sequence of images from a fashion modelling shoot will often have the same background, and subject material, where the only difference is in poses, or subtle changes to lighting.
+For example, a sequence of images from a fashion modelling shoot will often have the same background and subject material, where the only difference is in poses or subtle changes to lighting.
 Under these circumstances, it's usually best to set the threshold lower, since the histograms of the images will be closer.
 If necessary, you can set the threshold to 0, which will usually only match exact duplicates.